aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 ## Removing Paragraphs Containing Only Template Syntax Tags

 While building a report, some paragraphs containing only template syntax tags can become empty after the tags are removed or replaced with empty values.
-To remove such paragraphs from the report, you can apply the `ReportBuildOptions.RemoveEmptyParagraphs` option as shown in the following example.
+To remove such paragraphs from the report, you can apply the [ReportBuildOptions.REMOVE_EMPTY_PARAGRAPHS](https://reference.aspose.com/words/python-net/aspose.words.reporting/reportbuildoptions/#remove_empty_paragraphs) option as shown in the following example.

 {{< highlight python >}}
 engine = aw.reporting.ReportingEngine()